Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Problem Description

 \endgroup

-The values of the added variables $g^{i,x}_u$ correspond to the topological ordering of the objects in both the vertical and horizontal directions.
-The addition of these constraints usually improved the performance of the MILP solver.
+The values of the added variables $g^{i,x}_u$ correspond to the positions of objects in a topological ordering along the horizontal direction, while $g^{i,y}_u$ represent the corresponding ordering in the vertical direction.
+These constraints help eliminate cyclic dependencies in the relative positioning variables, thereby strengthening the formulation.
+In practice, their inclusion improves the performance of the MILP solver, while preserving all feasible solutions (with respect to object coordinates).

 Altogether, we refer to ``partial MILP model'' consisting of equations \eqref{eq:11}-\eqref{eq:endmilp} (without any objective) for $\block{i}$ as $\textrm{Part}^{MILP}_\block{i}$.
-When partial models are combined across the hierarchy, we obtain a monolithic MILP model minimizing the half-perimeter of the top block, further denoted as \texttt{M-MILP}: \begingroup \allowdisplaybreaks
+When partial models are combined across the hierarchy, we obtain a monolithic MILP model minimizing the half-perimeter of the top block type, further denoted as \texttt{M-MILP}: \begingroup \allowdisplaybreaks

 \endgroup